Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-ff.rst

     .. group-tab:: iOS

-        No additional configuration for iOS is required.:
+        No additional configuration for iOS is required.